thiagola92/la-ik/README.md

 So I started rewriting in GDScript to get a better knowledge of the logic!
 The difference is that I'm copying logic that makes sense to me and removing anything that I don't understand why exists (and writing my own logic).

-This could be a bad decision, but rewriting will give me a better idea of the problem and solutions.
+This could be a bad decision, but rewriting will give me a better idea of the problems and solutions that others had.

 [1]: https://github.com/godotengine/godot/pull/83397
 [2]: https://github.com/godotengine/godot/pull/83330